Analyzing XPeng's Unusual Options Activity | Benzinga

 Analyzing XPeng's Unusual Options Activity

-Shares of XPeng (NYSE:XPEV) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $41.23.
+Shares of XPeng (NYSE:XPEV) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $42.3.

 - Sentiment: BULLISH